Mo-wo/Mo-wo/README.md

 <!-- About -->
 <h1 align="center">Mowo Here! 👋 </h1>
-<p align="center"> I am a software developer with front-end specialisation.
+<p align="center"> I am a software developer with a front-end specialisation.
 My mantra?
 Craft exceptional experiences with a sprinkle of cross-browser magic and a dash of mobile-first mojo.
 Volunteering in developer communities is my jam, spreading knowledge and goodwill like confetti!
 When I am not busy coding or lending a hand in the digital world, you'll find me whipping up culinary creations in the kitchen. 🍳👨‍🍳 From spicy to sweet, I can cook up a storm and eat it with a mischievous grin.
 At work or outside of it, I bring a splash of joy wherever I go 🤭.  </br>
 I am currently open to <strong>remote opportunities</strong> and looking to collaborate on <strong>open-source projects</strong> </p>
 </br>